numbat70/inclusion2021/_docs/accessibility/advice-specific.md

 ##### Do
 - use images and diagrams to support text
-- align text to the left and kee a consistent layout
+- align text to the left and keep a consistent layout
 - consider producing materials in other formats (for example audio or video)
 - keep content short, clear and simple